Back to Info

 If you win, the judge issues a judgment stating how much the defendant owes you.

-A judgment does not automatically mean payment—you may need to take additional steps to collect.
+A judgment does not automatically mean payment---you may need to collect.

 Step 8: Collecting Your Judgment